-- (b) considering instructions or directives issued by the Executive Authority in terms of this Act; - (c) considering the annual report submitted to the Legislature in terms of section 59; and - (d) performing any other functions specified in this Act or by the Rules of the Legislature, or consistent with the objects of this Act. - (2) Representation on the Committee must be in accordance with the Rules of the Legislature except that the Speaker and the Deputy Speaker - (a) may not be members of the Committee; and - (b) may only attend the proceedings at the request of the Committee. - (3) The Committee may require the Accounting Officer or any other official of the Legislature to appear before it. - (4) The Committee has the powers that committees of the Legislature have under section 115 of the Constitution and the Standing Rules of the Legislature.
+- (1) A Budget and Oversight Committee must maintain oversight of the financial management of the Legislature by among other things - - (a) considering the strategic plan, annual performance plan and budget tabled in the Legislature in terms of section 16(1); - (b) considering instructions or directives issued by the Executive Authority in terms of this Act; - (c) considering the annual report submitted to the Legislature in terms of section 59; and - (d) performing any other functions specified in this Act or by the Rules of the Legislature, or consistent with the objects of this Act. - (2) Representation on the Committee must be in accordance with the Rules of the Legislature except that the Speaker and the Deputy Speaker - - (a) may not be members of the Committee; and - (b) may only attend the proceedings at the request of the Committee. - (3) The Committee may require the Accounting Officer or any other official of the Legislature to appear before it. - (4) The Committee has the powers that committees of the Legislature have under section 115 of the Constitution and the Standing Rules of the Legislature.

-Part 2: Executive Authority
+Part 2 - Executive Authority

-Executive Authority
+4. Executive Authority

-- 4. (1) The Speaker of the Legislature is the Executive Authority of the Legislature. - (2) The Executive Authority is responsible for the treasury functions in respect of the Legislature. - (3) The Executive Authority is accountable to the Legislature for the effective and efficient financial management of the Legislature. - (4) The Executive Authority appoints the accounting officer - (5) The Executive Authority must act in accordance with the Code of Ethics in Schedule 1.
+- (1) The Speaker of the Legislature is the Executive Authority of the Legislature. - (2) The Executive Authority is responsible for the treasury functions in respect of the Legislature. - (3) The Executive Authority is accountable to the Legislature for the effective and efficient financial management of the Legislature. - (4) The Executive Authority appoints the accounting officer - (5) The Executive Authority must act in accordance with the Code of Ethics in Schedule 1.

-Part 3: Administration of Act
+Part 3 - Administration of Act

-Accounting Officer
+5. Accounting Officer

-- 5. (1) The Secretary to the Legislature is the Accounting Officer of the Legislature. - (2) The Accounting Officer is accountable to the Executive Authority for the financial management of the Legislature.
+- (1) The Secretary to the Legislature is the Accounting Officer of the Legislature. - (2) The Accounting Officer is accountable to the Executive Authority for the financial management of the Legislature.

-General financial management functions
+6. General financial management functions

-- 6.(1) The Accounting Officer must ensure that - the Legislature's resources are used effectively, efficiently and transparently; - (b) full and proper records of the financial affairs of the Legislature are kept; - (c) the Legislature maintains effective, efficient and transparent systems of financial management, risk management, internal control and internal audit; - (d) the Legislature complies with any obligations in relation to taxes, levies, duties, pensions, medical aid and auditing that may be imposed by legislation; - (e) the Legislature has appropriate systems to manage the performance of its officials: - (f) there are suitable training and awareness programmes related to financial management for officials of the Legislature; - (g) unauthorised, irregular and fruitless and wasteful expenditure and other losses are prevented, and appropriate steps are taken where such expenditure has occurred; - (h) disciplinary action is instituted against any employee of the Legislature who has allegedly committed an act of financial misconduct; and - (i) when appropriate, criminal proceedings are initiated against any person who has allegedly committed an offence in terms of section 68.
+- (1) The Accounting Officer must ensure that - - (a) the Legislature's resources are used effectively, efficiently and transparently; - (b) full and proper records of the financial affairs of the Legislature are kept; - (c) the Legislature maintains effective, efficient and transparent systems of financial management, risk management, internal control and internal audit; - (d) the Legislature complies with any obligations in relation to taxes, levies, duties, pensions, medical aid and auditing that may be imposed by legislation; - (e) the Legislature has appropriate systems to manage the performance of its officials; - (f) there are suitable training and awareness programmes related to financial management for officials of the Legislature; - (g) unauthorised, irregular and fruitless and wasteful expenditure and other losses are prevented, and appropriate steps are taken where such expenditure has occurred; - (h) disciplinary action is instituted against any employee of the Legislature who has allegedly committed an act of financial misconduct; and - (i) when appropriate, criminal proceedings are initiated against any person who has allegedly committed an offence in terms of section 68. - (j)

-(j)

-Performance of Accounting Officer
+7. Performance of Accounting Officer